patrickbucher/elixir-basics/README.md

 ### Keyword Lists

-Some functions, such as `IO.inspect/2` expect optional arguments as a keyword list, which can be constructed as a list of atom/value tuples:
+Some functions such as `IO.inspect/2` expect optional arguments as a keyword list, which can be constructed as a list of atom/value tuples:

     > options = [{:width, 3}, {:limit, 2}]